aastopher/stakk/README.md

 </br>

 Using the register decorator `@stack.register` on your functions will register it with stack `meta_handler`.
 Stored functions are available across tools.
-This registry is intended to be used by logger and cli utilities.

 ```python
 import stack